gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 ## Credentials

-For the OpenStack client to work, you need to supply it with credentials.
+For the OpenStack client to work, you need to supply it with the credentials.

 You can download the credentials directly from the [Horizon](https://dashboard.optimist.innovo.cloud/identity/) dashboard.
 After the login, click on your mail address in the right corner.
-Then click "Download OpenStack RC File v3".
+Then click *Download OpenStack RC File v3*.

 ### macOS | Linux